Finding Position from two observed Altitudes

 which will generally intersect in two different points.

-Since a careful navigator will always have a resonable good estimate of his current
+Since a careful navigator will always have a reasonable good estimate of his current

 position, one of the two intersection points can be discarded due to it's large